 After the compression completes, you'll have a zip file selected now that you need to send to your attorney!

-Due to all of the image and video attachments in your exported messages, the resulting zip file is probably too large to send via email.
-(Most email providers have a size limit around 5-10 MB, which is about three to five iPhone 6s Plus image attachments.)
-So, you'll need another way to securely send your large file to your attorney.
+Due to all of the image and video attachments in your exported messages, the resulting file could be too large to send via email.
+(Most email providers have a size limit around 5-10 MB.)
+So, you may need another way to securely send your large file to your attorney.

 Upload your zip file to Dropbox, and share the file with your attorney.
 If you don't have a Dropbox account, use this referral link to get an extra 500MB of space when you set up your account.